Federated k-Core Decomposition: A Secure Distributed Approach: Preliminary

 \iftrue

 \paragraph{Message Complexities} Since most of the running time is spent on the message passing for the distributed $k$-Core decomposition algorithm, we should analyze \emph{message complexities} rather than the time complexities, where the message complexities is to count the number of messages passing between different vertices.
-We analyze the message complexities of Algorithm~\ref{alg:core-decompotion} in the standard \emph{work-depth} model~\cite{jeje1992introduction}.
+We analyze the message complexities of Algorithm~\ref{alg:core-decompotion} in the standard \emph{work-depth} model.
 The \emph{work}, denoted as $\mathcal W$, is the total number of operations that the algorithm uses.
 The \emph{depth}, denoted as $\mathcal D$, is the longest chain of sequential operations.

 In Algorithm~\ref{alg:core-decompotion}, the work $\mathcal W$ is the total number of messages that the degree reduces to the core number.
-Each vertex must send messages to notify all neighbors when each time its degree decreases by one until its degree is reduced to its core number.
+Each vertex must send messages to notify all neighbours whenever its degree decreases by one until its degree is reduced to its core number.
 So, we have the work denoted as $\mathcal W = O[\sum_{u\in V}{u.\Deg \cdot (u.\Deg - u.\core)}]$.

 In the worst case, the process can be reduced to sequential running, e.g., a chain graph.
-In other words, the whole process needs the worst-case $n$ round to converge one by one in a chain.
-We suppose that each vertex is a client and only has one worker, so it cannot send messages to all neighbors in parallel.
+In other words, the whole process needs the worst-case $n$ rounds to converge one by one in a chain.
+We suppose that each vertex is a client and only has one worker, so it cannot send messages to all neighbours in parallel.
 Therefore, the depth $\mathcal D$ is equal to the work $\mathcal W$.
 However, real graphs, for example, social networks and communication networks, are not chain graphs and tend to be \emph{small-world} graphs.
 They have the property that most vertices are reachable from any other node through a small number of steps, even if the network is large~\cite{newman2003structure}, which exhibits two key properties, high clustering and a short average path length.
 Therefore, these graphs have a set of vertices $D$ in the longest chain, which is much smaller than the number of vertices $n$, denoted as $|D| \ll |n|$.
-For example, in small-world social networks we always have $|D|$ less than $100$ and $n$ can be large as millions.
+For example, on small-world social networks we always have $|D|$ less than $100$ and $n$ can be as large as millions.
 Different chains can execute in parallel.
 Therefore, on average, the depth $\mathcal D= O[\sum_{u\in D}{u.\Deg \cdot (u.\Deg - u.\core)}]$

 \fi